Lordi: Musical style

 The band's horror-related albums, the monster costumes worn by all band members, and the horror elements of their performances are hallmarks of shock rock.
-The band was mostly influenced by Kiss, but also by Alice Cooper, Iron Maiden, and Twisted Sister.
+The band was mostly influenced by Kiss, but also by Alice Cooper, Iron Maiden, W.A.S.P. and Twisted Sister.

 Costumes and masks

 Lordi members have stated that their costumes were inspired by Kiss and the horror genre.
 Mr Lordi himself has said that without Kiss, Lordi probably would not exist.
 The monster masks and costumes the band use are made of foam latex, with some other materials like canvas, metal and leather.
 The masks and costumes of Lordi are all and always made by Mr Lordi himself.
 As a professional make-up artist and sculptor, Mr Lordi has the necessary knowledge to produce those things easily.
 The band members do each other's makeup.
 The band updates their outfits and masks for each new album.

 It takes the other band members about one hour to put their masks and costumes on, though it takes Mr Lordi two to three hours to put on his.
 He has also said that the materials for suits cost "a few hundred euros".